ohhsodead/arisen-studio/README.md

 ## Requesting Mods

 Our [database](https://github.com/ohhsodead/Modio-Database) will not have every mod that's out there.
-You can help us increase our library for mods that are missing.
-Use our simple [form](https://forms.gle/iSFmyFP1J8ioUELy9) with all the details, then we'll get it added for you!
+You can help contribute to our library using our simple [Google form](https://forms.gle/iSFmyFP1J8ioUELy9) with all the details, then we'll get it added for you!

 ## Credits & Libraries